 While the Pershing booklet was being read (and more or less ignored by the French who were accustomed to fighting alongside colonists from other countries), the men of the 369th were dedicating themselves to doing their part to win the war.

-The Hellfighters became known not only for their fearsome fighting (see the profile of Henry Johnson that describes how they earned their reputation), but they also proved their endurance: They fought from the trenches for 191 days—longer than any other American unit.
+The Hellfighters became known not only for their fearsome fighting and their endurance.
+They fought from the trenches for 191 days—longer than any other American unit.
+(See the profile of Henry Johnson that describes how they earned their reputation.)

-None of their soldiers were ever captured though they did eventually lose about half the regiment (1500 losses) toward the end of the war.
+None of the Hellfighters were ever captured though they did eventually lose about half the regiment (1500 losses) toward the end of the war.
 Ultimately, their war record showed a unit that consistently went above and beyond to fight for the Allies.

 After the war, the French Army acknowledged their fine work.
-The regiment was awarded the Croix de Guerre, the highest honor given by the French.
-There were also 171 individual medals awarded to members of the 369th.
+The 369th Regiment was awarded the Croix de Guerre, the highest honor given by the French.
+There were also 171 individual medals awarded to members of the unit.

 Known for Their Music